uwcsc/Unix-101/README.md

 `/user/azvorygi`

-What this is saying, is your current working directory is:
+You can read a path by starting from the left and going right.
+In order:
- - The "root" `/` directory.
+ - First is the "root" `/` directory.
 This is the root of your file system.
+All files and folders are in `/`.
- - Which contains the directory `user/`
+ - `/` Contains `user/`
- - Which contains the directory `azvorygi/`, which is where you currently are. `azvorygi` is my username, so you'll probably see something different.
+ - `user/` contains the directory `azvorygi/`, which is where you currently are (your "working directory"). `azvorygi` is my username, so you'll probably see some other username there.

 ### Creating a folder (mkdir) :open_file_folder:
 Let's create a folder.
 The command for this is `mkdir`.